So… you love Formula 1 with a passion but haven’t watched many (or any) Formula 2 races?

 Some F1 fans have suggested the same idea for the main event itself; A reverse grid.
 As have points for Pole Position.
 Tune in to decide for yourself what you think!

 Sadly, Formula 2 is not without its dangers and perils.
-During the 2019 Spa-Francorchamps, Belgian Grand Prix, Antoine Hubert suffered a fatal crash on lap 2.
+During the 2019 Spa-Francorchamps, Belgian Feature Race, Anthoine Hubert suffered a fatal crash on Lap 2.
 Involved in the same incident, was Giuliano Alesi (unhurt), Ralph Boschung (unhurt), and Juan Manuel Correa, who was seriously injured and is currently in rehabilitation.

 It is a fast and dangerous sport and all who are involved are as respected in the paddock as the higher class Formula 1.

-While this driving grade is a stepping stone into F1 for the drivers, F2 is an enjoyable championship worth watching in its own right, and the fan base is growing.
+While this driving grade is a stepping stone into F1 for the drivers, Formula 2 is an enjoyable championship worth watching in its own right, and the fan base is growing.

 Let us know your thoughts @F2inside on Twitter